int-brain-lab/bpod-core/docs/source/bpod/index.rst

    data = bpod.get_data()

-Finally, it is possible to retrieve a partial copy of a state machine's data while its still running.
+Finally, it is possible to retrieve a partial copy of a state machine's data while it's still running.
 To do so, use the :meth:`~bpod_core.bpod.Bpod.peek_data` method.
-In the following example we use two state machine's per trial.
+In the following example we use two state machines per trial.
 The first measures the duration of an input event, while the second one returns an output action of identical duration.
 :meth:`~bpod_core.bpod.Bpod.peek_data` blocks until one of the ``trigger_states`` has been reached—in this case the ``pause`` state—and then returns the data collected up to that point.
-This way, you can use the results from one state machine to prepare the next without loosing the downtime inbetween state machine runs.
+This way, you can use the results from one state machine to prepare the next without introducing idle time between state machine runs.

 .. testcode-code-block:: python3
    :name: peek_data_fsm